-In 2017, your drinking water came from either CCWA's 3.7-billion gallon, 650-acre Snake Creek Reservoir, or an underground aquifer.
-A limited amount of water was also purchased during 2017 from wholesale connections with the City of Carrollton.
+In 2018, your drinking water came from either CCWA's 3.7 billion gallon, 660-acre Snake Creek Reservoir, or an underground aguifer.
 Water from the reservoir is treated at the 8.0 million gallons per day (mgd) Snake Creek Water Treatment Plant (WTP) then pumped into CCWA's distribution system.
-The reservoir, located approximately 4.5 miles south of the WTP, was originally designed to supply 13.5 mgd of raw water to be treated for potable use.
+The reservoir, located approximately 4.5 miles south of the WTP, was designed to supply 13.5 mgd of raw water to be treated for potable use.
 More severe droughts over the last two decades have reduced the reservoir's dependable safe yield to approximately 8.6 mgd.
 Up to 0.75 mgd can also be pumped into the distribution system from the Abilene, Lake Paradise and Bethesda wells.
-In 2017, average and maximum daily systems flows were 4.67 mgd and 6.44 mgd, respectively.
+In 2018, average and maximum daily systems flows were 4.66 mgd and 6.39 mgd, respectively.
 Both the Source Water Assessment Plan (SWAP) and the Wellhead Protection Plan are available to CCWA customers upon request.

-The Snake Creek WTP and the Fairfield Plantation Wastewater Treatment Plant received Platinum Awards in 2017.
+The Snake Creek WTP and the Fairfield Plantation Wastewater Treatment Plant received Platinum Awards for 2018.
 Platinum Awards are presented annually to Georgia treatment facilities that achieve complete and consistent regulatory permit compliance for five consecutive years.